milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Publicly available sources such as public posts on social media platforms (for example, where you have tagged Netflix in a publicly-available social media post, or shared or liked content we have made available on social media) and other information available through public databases, in accordance with applicable laws.

-Advertising Companies: We may collect advertising information about you from other sources to support Advertisements, including the following (collectively referred to as “Advertising Companies”):
+Advertising Companies: We may collect advertising information about you from other sources to support advertisements, including the following (collectively referred to as “Advertising Companies”):

-Advertisers that run Advertisements on Netflix (“Advertisers”) may provide us with unique identifiers (for example, cookies or resettable device identifiers), demographic information and other information (such as information about your likely interests they have collected or inferred based on your activities online) in order to deliver Advertisements;
+Advertisers that run advertisements on Netflix (“Advertisers”) may provide us with or allow us to collect unique identifiers (for example, cookies or resettable device identifiers), and demographic information and other information (such as information about the interactions and purchases on their websites and apps and likely interests they have collected or inferred based on their visitors' activities online) to deliver and support advertisements;

-service providers that facilitate the sale, operations, and management of Advertisements (“Ad Service Providers”);
+service providers that facilitate the sale, operations, and management of advertisements (“Ad Service Providers”);

-ad measurement companies that support Netflix and Advertisers in understanding the effectiveness of Advertisements (“Ad Measurement Companies”); and
+ad measurement companies that support Netflix and Advertisers in understanding the effectiveness of advertisements (“Ad Measurement Companies”); and

-online and offline information providers to support Advertisements (for example, they may provide us your general location information based on your device’s IP address, such as city, state, and postal code or supplementing information we may have about you with demographic data, or provide us information about your likely interests they have collected or inferred based on your activities online).
+online and offline information providers to support advertisements (for example, they may provide us your general location information based on your device’s IP address, such as city, state, and postal code, supplement information we may have about you with demographic data, or provide us information about your likely interests they have collected or inferred based on your activities online).

 How We Use Your Personal Information